Oti Region: Climate and vegetation

-Natural Resource Potential
+Natural resource potential

 The Ghana Geological Survey Authority has discovered large quantities of Iron ore deposits in Akokrowa, a farming community in the Oti Region of Ghana.
 The iron ore, according to the geological investigation, is 55.22 weight percent (Fe) and of a higher grade.
 It is anticipated that the exploration and the business of the Iron will create jobs and wealth for the people of Oti and the country in general.